-Members who are considering disability retirement should refer to PERAC's Guide to Disability Retirement for Public Employees Regardless of the Date of Membership to enhance their understanding of their rights, benefits, the presumptions (Heart Law, Lung Law, and Cancer Law) applied to certain public safety personnel, and the entire disability process.
+Members who are considering disability retirement should refer to PERAC's Guide to Disability Retirement for Public Employees to enhance their understanding of their rights, benefits, the presumptions (Heart Law, Lung Law, and Cancer Presumption) applied to certain public safety personnel, and the entire disability process.

-ACCIDENTAL DISABILITY: ELIGIBILITY
+ACCIDENTAL DISABIUTY: ELIGIBILITY

-- Who is eligible to apply for an accidental disability retirement?
+→ Who is eligible to apply for an accidental disability retirement?

-Generally, if a member's permanent incapacitation prevents him or her from performing the essential duties of his or her position because of a personal injury sustained or a hazard undergone while in the performance of his or her duties at a definite time and place and without serious and willful misconduct on his or her part, he or she will be eligible to apply.
+Generally, if a member's permanent incapacitation prevents him or her from performing the essential duties of his or her position because of a personal injury sustained or a hazard undergone while in the performance of his or her duties at a definite time and place and without serious and willful misconduct on his or her part, he or she is eligible to apply.